Testing Miking

 executable.
 A new step can be added using one of three functions:

-adds a step expected to succeed and produce exactly one output.
+successadds a step expected to succeed and produce no outputs.failadds a step expected to fail and produce no outputs.midadds a step expected to succeed and produce exactly one output.

 All steps are expected to take exactly one file as input.
 Each step is specified as a shell command to run, with a few placeholders to be filled in:

-Note that no step should write to any file except %o
+Note that no step should write to any file except %o (i.e.,

-should not write to any file, only standard out
+success and fail should not write to any file, only standard out

 and standard error).
 This is to ensure, amongst other things, that all